ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/5_combining_data.md

     4. Choose an appropriate location to save the output shapefile.
     5. Press **OK**.
     6. This may take a minute or two.
 When QGIS is done it will ask you if you want to add the new layer to your TOC (**layers panel**).
 Do so.
-    7. Your resulting layer should include the mean and sum of each numeric field in the buildings file.
+    7. Confirm that the resulting layer includes the mean and sum of each numeric field in the buildings file.
- 4. Create a choropleth using one of the fields in the new layer..
+ 4. Create a choropleth using one of the fields in the new layer.

 ### Exercise 5-7: Join attributes by location

  1. Open Buildings Subject to HPD Jurisdiction in Manhattan (from Exercise 5-1) and [City Council Districts](https://data.cityofnewyork.us/City-Government/City-Council-Districts/yusd-j4xi) again if you closed them.
- 2. **Join Attributes by location** again, but this time in the other direction: to each building add it's city council district's data.
+ 2. **Join Attributes by location** again, but this time in the other direction: to each building add its city council district's data.

 <div style="page-break-after: always;"></div>